0xstepit/flow.nvim/README.md

   config = function()
     require("flow").setup{
-      dark_theme = true, -- Set the theme with dark background. high_contrast = true, -- Make the dark background darker or the light background lighter. transparent = false, -- Set transparent background. fluo_color = "pink", -- Color used as fluo.
-Available values are pink, yellow, orange, or green. mode = "normal", -- Mode of the colors.
+      dark_theme = true, -- Set the theme with dark background. high_contrast = false, -- Make the dark background darker or the light background lighter. transparent = false, -- Set transparent background. fluo_color = "pink", -- Color used as fluo.
+Available values are pink, yellow, orange, or green. mode = "base", -- Mode of the colors.
 Available values are: dark, bright, desaturate, or base. aggressive_spell = false, -- Use colors for spell check.
     }